Configure maps and scenes

 Note:

-You must be signed in as a default administrator or custom role with administrative privileges to manage the organization website.
+You must be signed in as a member of the default administrator role or a custom role that has administrative privileges to manage the organization's website settings.

-4. Click Map on the side of the page.
+4. Click Map and scene on the side of the page.

 • For 2D web styles, click the box under 2D web style group and choose the group you created for the 2D web styles.